 The how-to of shaving with a straight razor (A simple, illustrated guide)

 First, a word from Captain Obvious: “Straight razor shaving is different than other types of shaving.”

-Even as we jest, however, there’s still need to emphasize that shaving with a straight razor is entirely a different ball of wax.
-A straight razor is the Holy Grail of shaving tool, but it’s not for everyone, either (and that’s OK, too).
+Even as we jest, however, there’s still a need to emphasize that shaving with a straight razor is an entirely different ball of wax.
+A straight razor is the Holy Grail of shaving tools, but it’s not for everyone, either (and that’s OK, too).

 1. Getting started

 Prepping for a straight razor shave comes down to two things: sharpening your blade – either with a leather strop or razor stone – and softening your whiskers with warm water (either in the shower or with a wet towel).

 Or, if you have a replaceable blade, making sure the one you’re using is sharp.